dannilocruz/CloudCal-XL5-fork/README.md

 If you use this fork, please cite both the upstream CloudCal and this fork:

 * CloudCal: Drake, B.L.
 2018. *CloudCal v3.0*.
 GitHub. doi: 10.5281/zenodo.2596154.
-* This fork: cloudCal‑XL5-fork, version/tag, GitHub:
+* This fork: cloudCal‑XL5-fork v1.0.
+GitHub.

 ---